McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 In this session we shall simulate the output of simple models for:
 - Small Angle X-ray Scattering (SAXS)
-- Tomography (which is based on absorption), and diffraction
+- Tomography (which is based on absorption)

 ## Table of Contents
 1. [Exercise A: Small angle scattering (SAXS)](#exercise-a-small-angle-scattering-saxs)